Leontief Paradox | Wassily Leontief | Heckscher-Ohlin Theory | Theories of International Trade

 Leontief postulated that as compared to other countries in the world the United States does have a sufficient amount of capital.
 Then as per the H-O Theory, United States would labor-intensive goods and export capital-intensive goods.
 But looking at the trade data of import and export of the United States, the result seems to deviate from that the theory actually predicted.
 Wassily Leontief found out that the export seems to be less capital intensive than the imports.
 Since the result sounds variance with what the theory actually predicted, it is regarded popularly as Leontief Paradox.

 There are many empirical studies analyzing the data of many countries confirmed that in many countries there is actually the existence of Leontief Paradox.
-The economists used to rely on the theoretical grounds of H-O Theory which left them in a big confusion as the theoretical concepts looked poor for predicting the patterns of international trade in the real world.
+Economists used to rely on the theoretical grounds of H-O Theory which left them in a big confusion as the theoretical concepts looked poor for predicting the patterns of international trade in the real world.

 Many economists realized that Ricardo’s theory of comparative advantage seems to be more reliable as compared to H-O Theory in predicting the various trade patterns with accuracy.
-Therefore, economists feel the best solution to the confusion is following back the Ricardian model of comparative advantage which believes that country should specialize in the production of those goods that it can produce more efficiently and should buy the goods that it produces less efficiently as compared to other countries.
+Therefore, economists feel the best solution to the confusion is following back the Ricardian model of comparative advantage which believes that country should specialize in the production of those goods that it can produce more efficiently and should buy the goods that it produces less efficient as compared to other countries.

 It is not because of the favorable and non-favorable factor endowments regarding the manufacturing of the aircraft and textiles, the United States is involved in exporting commercial aircraft and importing textiles.
 It is actually because the country is relatively more efficient to produce aircraft as compared to the textiles.